 Inside under LED lights:

-This month you are maintaining collard greens and lettuce under LED lights for transplanting outside in the raised beds later in the spring.
+This month you are maintaining collard greens under LED lights for transplanting outside in the raised beds later this month or for maintaining under the lights to harvest in the classroom.

 - Make sure to fertilize according to the directions with the pink fertilizer.